 We have all been there as consumers.
 We go to the store to find our favorite products, the ones that we buy all the time.
 They have become part of our daily lives.
-But when you look for that familiar packaging, it doesn’t seem to be there.
+But when you look for that familiar packaging design, it doesn’t seem to be there.
 What happened?

 A specific example of the scenario above was provided by Tropicana.
 When it changed its packaging and no longer featured the familiar lettering and orange with a straw, sales dropped by an astounding 19 percent.
 People just didn’t recognize the packaging and passed right by the product they once knew so well.
 Tropicana learned its lesson quickly and went back to the familiar design.
 You definitely want to get your product packaging right, including that ever important product label.